J P Systems HIT Blog

 In September 2015, J P Systems was awarded a five year US Department of Veterans Affairs contract with a $100 million ceiling, to support terminology standardization efforts.
 “It is for Healthcare IT data standards, which is our company’s niche.
 That’s the biggest problem in healthcare today.
 The incompatibilities exist on a very low level of the information.
-Over the last 35 years, medical concepts have been assigned different codes in different systems.
+Over the last few decades years, medical concepts have been assigned different codes in different EHR systems.
 These codes exist in the data files and their meanings do not.
 That is why electronic data exchange is so very difficult.
 There are other issues with EHRs, too.
 “If organizations have different missions, they’ll collect and store slightly different levels of details” she said.
 “A cancer center will collect and store different details for a patient than a General Practitioner at a local clinic.
-The goal is to get the clinial data to map to international standards so that patient data can be exchanged in an accurate way.
+The goal is to get the clinical data to map to international standards so that patient data can be exchanged in an accurate way.
 The best clinical decisions are made based on accurate, up-to-date, and complete information.”